-a) Purpose of the program: Transport clients from their home to their destination and then provide the return trip.
+- a) Purpose of the program: Transport clients from their home to their destination and then provide the return trip.
 The transport service is punctual and will be strictly provided within the Kent Region or neighboring areas if services are not available within Kent.
-Service will be provided during normal working hours and based on volunteer availability.
-This service allows people without means of transportation to go to medical appointments, acquire groceries, or participate in community or government programs.
+Service will be provided during normal working hours and based on volunteer availability. - b) Commitment: The volunteer driver agrees to be available for a minimum of a few hours per month, at the agreed time. - c) Duties, Activities and Responsibilities: Use your own vehicle to drive the client to their appointment or activity and ensure their return home d) Position Requirements:

-- b) Commitment: The volunteer driver agrees to be available for a minimum of a few hours per month, at the agreed time. - c) Duties, Activities and Responsibilities: Use your own vehicle to drive the client to their appointment or activity and ensure their return home - d) Position Requirements: - Have at least 5 years of experience as a driver. - Have a registered vehicle in good standing with a valid and up-to-date inspection. - Possess liability insurance of at least \$2,000,000. - Have a valid driver's license and a good driving record. - Criminal Record Check (5 years) and Social Development Full SD record check - e) Skills: - Patience, understanding and sensitivity to client needs - Good listening skills - Reliability and punctuality - Good knowledge of the localities where the trips take place - Good physical health - Safe driving - Confidentiality - f) Limits: - Do not drive in weather conditions that make driving dangerous. - Do not drive a client whose medical condition is unstable. - Do not undertake travel that has not been previously authorized by KRSC staff. - Do not lift clients inside or outside the vehicle (unless instructed otherwise). - Do not drive under the influence of drugs, alcohol or prescribed medication which could impair driving ability.
+- Have at least 5 years of experience as a driver. - Have a registered vehicle in good standing with a valid and up-to-date inspection. - Possess liability insurance of at least \$2,000,000. - Have a valid driver's license and a good driving record. - Criminal Record Check (5 years) and Social Development Full SD record check - e) Skills: - Patience, understanding and sensitivity to client needs - Good listening skills - Reliability and punctuality - Good knowledge of the localities where the trips take place - Good physical health - Safe driving - Confidentiality f) Limits:

+- Do not drive in weather conditions that make driving dangerous. - Do not drive a client whose medical condition is unstable. - Do not undertake travel that has not been previously authorized by KRSC staff. - Do not lift clients inside or outside the vehicle (unless instructed otherwise).

+• Do not drive under the influence of drugs, alcohol or prescribed medication which could impair driving ability.

-13. Criteria for Using the Service
+12. Criteria for Using the Service